Welcome to the Princeton Institute for International and Regional Studies (PIIRS).

 PIIRS supports regional studies programs that allow undergraduates to earn certificates in a specific area of study, similar to minors in another universities.
 They include African studies; South Asian studies; European politics and society; and Russian, East European and Eurasian studies.
 PIIRS is also home to the Program in Translation and Intercultural Communication for which you can also earn a certificate.
 All five certificate programs offer courses, research opportunities and periodic lectures open to the entire Princeton community.

-The PIIRS Global Seminars, six-week courses taught by Princeton faculty in a variety of overseas locations each summer, are made possible through PIIRS funding and organization.
-These courses offer undergraduates the opportunity to study abroad with Princeton faculty, gaining first-hand experience of the societies that they are studying in the classroom, while also learning the basics of local languages, engaging in community service, and dwelling on the history and culture of the societies in which they live.
+Six-week courses taught by Princeton faculty in a variety of overseas locations each summer, these courses offer undergraduates the opportunity to study abroad with Princeton faculty.
+Students gain first-hand experience of the societies that they are studying in the classroom, while also learning the basics of local languages, engaging in community service and immersing themselves in the history and culture of the societies in which they live.

-PIIRS is the sponsoring institution of World Politics, one of the premier journals in political science.
-The journal publishes peer-reviewed research that addresses salient theoretical and empirical questions on topics in international relations, comparative politics, and various related subfields.
+One of the premier journals in political science in the world, World Politics publishes peer-reviewed research that addresses salient theoretical and empirical questions on topics in international relations, comparative politics and various related subfields.